hotosm/fmtm/docs/manuals/project-managers.md

     - Select an option under 'What type of geometry?'
-    - If you want to upload your own, click in Upload custom mapdata or else go with the default one of fetch data from OSM
+    - If you want to upload your own, click in Upload custom mapdata or else go with the default one of fetch data from OSM.
+    - You can also go for 'no existing data' option, if you want to collect map features as well in field.
     - You can also upload additional map feature to have multiple feature selection supported.